NUbots/NUbots/module/skill/Look/README.md

 ## Description

-Moves the head to the requested position, taking into account smoothing.
+Moves the head so that the robot is looking in a given direction, with the option for smoothing.

 ## Usage

-Include this module to move the head.
+Include this module to make the robot look in the given direction.

 ## Consumes

-- `message::skill::Look` a Task requesting to look somewhere
+- `message::skill::Look` a Task requesting to look in a direction
 - `message::input::Sensors` to get the current head angles for smoothing

 ## Emits